irislib/faq/README.md

 </details>

 ### Dark/light theme
 You can change the theme on settings.
-Iris will remember your selection even on other clients.
+Iris will remember your selection even on other Iris clients.

 <details>
   <summary>Settings / Appearance</summary>